GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased.
 It will a number of yards equal to the spell's tier, squared.

 **Critical Failure**: The water is manipulated in such a way as to comically spray you, leaving you dazed until the end of the round, before returning to its previous state.
-If the tier was increased at all, you are also kncked back a number of feet equal to the spell's tier.
+If the tier was increased at all, you are also knocked back a number of feet equal to the spell's tier.

 #### Wave of Mortality